 How To Change Remote Desktop Port Number On Windows 10 (RDP, Terminal)

-- Open the registry editor (press Win+R, type regedit, press Enter):
+- Firstly open the registry editor (press Win+R, type regedit, press Enter):

-- Find and double-click on the PortNumber value.
+- Here find and double-click on the PortNumber value.

 - Switch it to Decimal mode

-- Change the default 3389 to your preferred port number.
+- Now change the default port from 3389 to your preferred number.
 Perhaps, I wish it to be 3385:

-- Reboot your computer for changes to take effect.
+- Finally reboot your computer for changes to take effect.

-Let’s Check The Access Using the New Port
+Let’s Check The Access Using the New RDP Port

 - Press Win+R.